Vyral/base-template/_posts/2020-03-05-what-does-our-housing-shortage-mean-for-buyers--sellers.md

 The bottom line is that as we approach the spring and summer, this lack of inventory means prices will likely rise quite a bit.&nbsp;

-If you’re thinking of buying or selling soon, be sure to check out our website.
+If you’re thinking of buying or selling soon, be sure to check out our [website](www.imaginerealty.com){: target="_blank"}.
 There, you can search for homes or request an online home valuation.
 If you’d like to start looking at homes in person or would like a more exact calculation of your home’s worth, feel free to call or email me.
 I can put together a customized home search and discuss our strategies to find homes that aren’t on the market.&nbsp;

 As always, if you have any other real estate questions, feel free to reach out to me as well.
 Make it a great day\!